 This includes medical, dental and vision premiums.
 You can also write off medical-related expenses such as glasses, nonprescription medications, and acupuncture treatments.
 These deductions are also applicable if you cover your spouse, dependents and children younger than 27 (even if they’re not listed as dependents on your tax form).

-12. Rent expense deduction
+12. Rent or lease expense deduction

 You can deduct commercial property expenses if you rent an office or other commercial space specifically for your business.
 However, you cannot own the property in any way; if you have equity or a title to the property, the rent is not deductible.